-The District's General Fund budget anticipated a decrease in fund balance of \$529,129, while the actual decrease was \$55,635.
-The Budgetary Comparison Schedule as listed in the table of contents of this report provides variance information per financial statement line item.
-The anticipated decrease is due to a project that was pushed back to be started fiscal year 2017.
+The District's General Fund budget anticipated a decrease in fund balance of \$323,053, while the actual was an increase of \$361,173.
+The Budgetary Comparison Schedule, as listed in the table of contents of this report, provides variance information per financial statement line item.
+The anticipated decrease was due anticipated refunds on property tax assessments.